Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Introduction

-One important area of biomedical and public health research where missing data is common pertains to studies making use of electronic health records (EHR).
+One important area of biomedical and public health research where missing data is almost ubiquitous is that of studies making use of electronic health records (EHR).
 With large sample sizes and rich covariate information over extended periods, EHR data represent a significant and cost-effective opportunity \citep{haneuse2017}.
 Furthermore, these data present a key alternative when randomized clinical trials are not feasible or could not be conducted ethically.
 EHR systems, however, are typically designed to support clinical and/or billing activities, and not for any particular research agenda.
-As such, investigators who wish to use EHR data must deal with potential threats to validity (i.e., of a statistical analysis) including, as mentioned, missing data.
-Moreover, whether a particular data element is observed in an EHR is likely dependent on the complex interplay of numerous factors \citep{haneuse2016a}, casting doubt on the plausibility of the MAR assumption.
+As such, investigators who wish to use EHR data must deal with potential threats to validity including, as mentioned, missing data.
+Moreover, whether a particular data element is observed in an EHR is likely dependent on the complex interplay of numerous factors \citep{haneuse2016a}, which may, in turn, cast doubt on the plausibility of the MAR assumption.
 In such settings, augmentation of the EHR with additional information via double sampling may be especially helpful \citep{haneuse2016}.
-Indeed, appealing to this philosophy, \citet{koffman2021} report on a telephone-based survey used to obtain additional information for use in an investigation of the association between bariatric surgery and 5-year weight outcomes using data from an EHR.
-Key to the latter was the fact that many subjects who had undergone bariatric surgery disenrolled from their health plan before their 5-year post-surgery date.
-Towards understanding the reasons for disenrollment and to evaluate the MAR assumption, the investigators conducted a telephone-based survey to obtain the otherwise missing weight information and other relevant factors.
-Although the report focuses on disenrollment in relation to missingness, the authors did stress the potential for using the augmented data to correct an otherwise invalid analysis (i.e. of the association between bariatric surgery and weight at 5 years), but identified that additional statistical methods need to be developed.
+Indeed, \citet{koffman2021} recently reported on a telephone-based survey used to obtain additional information for use in an investigation of the association between bariatric surgery and five-year weight outcomes using data from an EHR \citep[e.g.,][]{arterburn2020}.
+Key to the latter was the fact that many subjects who had undergone bariatric surgery disenrolled from their health plan before their five-year post-surgery date.
+Towards understanding the reasons for disenrollment and to evaluate the MAR assumption, the investigators conducted the telephone-based survey to obtain the otherwise missing weight information and other relevant factors.
+Although their report focuses on disenrollment in relation to missingness, the authors did stress the potential for using the augmented data to correct an otherwise invalid analysis (i.e. of the association between bariatric surgery and weight at three years), but identified the need for novel statistical methods to be developed.